Download, import, and tidy statistical tables from the RBA

 table is used to fetch the URL(s) corresponding to the requested data.
 If

-Must be either a vector of either length 1 (eg. "cur_hist = "current"
+Must be either a vector of either length 1 (eg. "cur_hist = "current") or

 A single tidy tibble containing the requested table(s)